umts/pvta-multiplatform/doc/deploy/android.md

  If not, see Adam.

 ### Android Studio
-We use Android Studio to easily manage the Android SDK tools.
-If you wish, you can attempt to download the tools separately, but these instructions will not help you because I found the attempt maddening.
-Plus, Android Studio will keep track of updates for you, which is nice.
+We use Android Studio to easily manage the Android SDK tools due to Android Studio automatically checking for updates and allowing easy management.
+The tools can be downloaded separately, but these instructions do not cover how.
 1. Get [Android Studio](https://developer.android.com/studio/)
 1. Use it to download the SDK platforms and tools:
+  1. Navigate through these menu items:
-  1. Click menu items Android Studio -> Appearance and Behavior -> System Settings -> Android SDK
+   Android Studio -> Appearance and Behavior -> System Settings -> Android SDK
   1. In the main window, click "sdk platforms"
   1. Click 'edit' to choose an sdk location.
 Follow the prompts.
   The default location is fine--keep note of where that is so you can run the tools from the command line.
 Wait for it to download the components.
   1. Keep waiting
   1. Check the boxes next to Android 8.0(Oreo) and any others leading up to the latest--you'll see that that's API level 26, which we target at the moment.
   1. Click on the "tools" tab.
 Make sure "Android SDK Platform Tools", "Android SDK Tools", and "Android SDK Build Tools" are checked.
 If you don't have access to an Android phone, make sure the Emulator is also installed.
 Click "apply"